Resources for Chemistry Students

 Of course, the best place to get help with class is from somebody who is an expert in that class - your professor!
 Contact your chemistry professor to schedule a time to meet and get help.

 The new GUIDES Peer Mentoring program is available to all College of Science and Mathematics students.
-Your GUIDES peer mentor can help you find the campus resources you need, successfully navigate college, and encourage your success at Valdosta State.
+Your GUIDES peer mentor can help you find the campus resources you need to successfully navigate college and encourage your success at Valdosta State.

 Recognizing Student Excellence

-We honor and celebrate our outstanding Chemistry Majors with a wide selection of student awards, totaling several thousand dollars each year.
+We honor and celebrate our outstanding Chemistry Majors with student awards for academics, research, and service, totaling thousands dollars each year.
 Find out more on our Awards page.
 Scholarships offered through the College of Science and Mathematics are also available.

 Scheduling Your Classes